Let's talk about hardware and why cable boxes are dumb.

 If you are currently using a PVR then cord cutting is for you.
 Why?

 Consider this, the average cord cutting device is about $200 to purchase.
-It supports a wide variety of services that is constantly being updated and if you have multiple TV's in your house you can purchase several of these devices for the same cost of one cable box.
-There is also a huge selection of devices.
+It supports a wide variety of services that is constantly being updated and if you have multiple TV's in your house you can purchase several of these devices or you can move the small portable devices from TV to TV.
+There is also a huge variety of devices.

 On top of that with all of the streaming services these devices allow you to access you are using cloud based technology.
 This means that there is no need for you to set timers or deal with any conflicts to record your shows.
 They get recorded and made available automatically and not just the shows you like.
 Every show ever is recorded.

 All of these services are available on multiple devices.
 Computers, gaming consoles, tablets and Smart TV’s.
 So in some cases you might not even need to buy multiple set top boxes for your TV.

 It's just another reason why cutting the cable cord is the smart choice.
 The cable box will soon be extinct and once it's gone you will wonder why we ever even needed it.